MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-process.md

 ## Capacity overage

-Capacity overage in an environment occurs when **the capacity utilized by unattended machines surpasses the assigned capacity of the environment**.
+Capacity overage in an environment occurs when the capacity utilized by unattended machines surpasses the assigned capacity of the environment.
 To return to compliance, it's important to promptly rectify the situation.

 ![Process overage](media/capacity-utilization/overage-unattended.png)